huynle/ogpt.nvim/README.md

 available for further editing requests
 For now, `edit` strategy is implemented for `chat` type only.

 The `display` strategy shows the output in a float window.

-`append` and `replace` modify the text directly in the buffer.
+`append` and `replace` modify the text directly in the buffer with "a" or "r"

 ### Interactive popup
 When using `OGPT`, the following